Esri/geodev-hackerlabs/data/create_and_edit_data.md

 ###Steps

 1. Go to [developers.arcgis.com](http://developers.arcgis.com) and login.
-Check `Keep me signed in`.

 2. Click the `Hosted Data` icon > `New Feature Service` to create a new dataset.